Legal

 3. How your vault is protected

-The vault is the most sensitive part of ClawVault, so we built the architecture so that even our own engineers can't read it:
+The vault is the most sensitive part of ClawVault, so we built the architecture so that it is encrypted with per-user access controls and access is tightly restricted:

 • AES-256 encryption at rest via Google Cloud Secret Manager